Skip to content

 Recommended by: Darek and Gosia

-Cheddar village is definitely one of the best places you can visit in the south of England.
-Located in the southern part of the Mendip Massif, in the county of Somerset, Cheddar is famous mainly for two things.
+Located in the southern part of the Mendip Massif, in the county of Somerset, Cheddar is mainly famous for two things:

-First is the amazing Cheddar Gorge – the largest limestone gorge in England which attracts 1000s of people every year.
-You can go for a walk above the gorge, then explore the beautiful caves which it’s full of.
+First is the amazing Cheddar Gorge – the largest limestone gorge in England which attracts thousands of visitors every year.
+You can go for a walk above the gorge and explore beautiful limestone caves within the rocky cliffs.

 RECOMMENDED TOUR: Glastonbury and Cheddar Gorge Guided Day Trip from London